 |Total study hours||600|

-This module provides the opportunity to apply previously acquired knowledge and skills to a pharmaceutical research problem, and to undertake, critically evaluate, reflect, and report on, an individual experimental programme.
+This module provides an opportunity to apply previously acquired knowledge and skills to a pharmaceutical research problem, and to undertake, critically evaluate, reflect and report on, an individual experimental programme.

 Prior learning requirements

 Competence to undertake independent research will be developed as follows:

 Advanced information searching, interpretation and abstraction skills will be applied in the production of a theoretical framework (LO1, 4, 5, 6)